 The Fourth of July in San Francisco is one of the most reliably cold Independence Days in the country, and the fog-canceling-fireworks question is genuinely real for anyone planning to watch the show from the city.
-San Francisco's fireworks are launched from a barge in the bay near Fisherman's Wharf, and on most years the marine layer is thick enough by the time darkness falls that the fireworks are firing into a ceiling of fog, producing spectacular diffused light and sound visible from a few hundred yards but impossible to see clearly from across the bay or from elevated vantage points.
+For 2026, San Francisco's expanded fireworks plan centers the fog question farther west, with Golden Gate Bridge and bridge-adjacent viewing areas like Crissy Field joining the usual northern waterfront conversation.
+On many years the marine layer is thick enough by the time darkness falls that the fireworks are firing into a ceiling of fog, producing spectacular diffused light and sound visible from nearby but impossible to see clearly from across the bay or from elevated vantage points.
 Some years are better than others.
 What determines whether the fog wins on July 4th comes down to the marine layer's behavior at its most intense summer period.

 Why July 4 Is So Foggy